Options list

 Deanna Gallichan – Clinical psychology for people with learning disabilities

-Giorgio Ganis - The psychology of deception
+Giorgio Ganis – Cognitive and brain basis of deception

 Jon Rhodes – Sports psychology